tillkruss/alfred-laravel-docs/README.md

 ld <query>
 ```

 Just type `ld` followed by your search query.
+Either press `⌘Y` to Quick Look the result, or press `<enter>` to open it in your web browser.

 ## Changing Branches